Getting Hired

 Income Tax Information for International Students

-While attending Pitzer College, working students are subject to two tax authorities.
-The first is the Internal Revenue Service (IRS), the taxing department of the United States government.
-The second is the California Franchise Tax Board (FTB), the California state taxing authority.
-It is essential that international students studying in the United States comply with the taxing regulations that apply to their status.
+While attending Pitzer College, working students are subject to two tax authorities: the Internal Revenue Service (IRS) and the California Franchise Tax Board (FTB).
+It is essential that international students comply with applicable tax regulations.

 Are you a Resident or Non-Resident for taxes?

-(Please note that this terminology does not relate to your immigration status.)
+(This terminology does not relate to immigration status.)

 Taxable Income